 ASH: This week I’m going to join Sean in picking No Matter What You Say, Furi-san Is Scary! since it’s the debut that I’m most interested in.
 But as for ongoing manga, the new edition of Blade of the Immortal is probably the best way to experience the series.

 ANNA: I’m with Michelle this week, I think The King’s Beast is the most intriguing thing coming out this week.

-MELINDA: I’m not enormously drawn to anything this week, but if I must make a choice, I’ll go along with Sean and Ash.
+MJ: I’m not enormously drawn to anything this week, but if I must make a choice, I’ll go along with Sean and Ash.
 I think No Matter What You Say, Furi-san Is Scary! sounds potentially fun, and sometimes that’s enough!